gr4yscale/CSMysteryChallenge/README.md

 Things I didn't get time to build but would have liked to:

--A state machine-backed container view showing different subviews depending on the state:
+-A state machine-backed container view showing different subviews depending on the state: (no internet, empty data, loading data for the first time, data available)
-	-no internet
-	-empty data
-	-loading data for the first time
-	-showing data

--Better paginated API handling
+-Better paginated API handling: Determine the correct offset to accurately fetch new posts.
+Look at the original post_count and adjust the offset accordingly if the response has a higher post_count

--Loading placeholder for images
+-Loading placeholder for images; more robust image fetching

+-Nice interactive animations and transitions, inspired by Facebook's "Paper".
+I didn't have any other controllers or many views to work with.
+I might have used the "Pop" framework.

 -Photo detail view (I was going to just hook it up to URBMediaViewController)